Broad and Bipartisan Support

 He led the prosecution team in the conviction of Tyler Savage for the rape and murder of Special Olympian Kimmie Daily.
 His previous trials include the conviction of the Tacoma Mall Shooter.

 He believes in high standards, principled stands, and public service.
-He will not shy away from doing what’s right.
+He stands tall and does what’s right.

 The People’s Lawyer